d-willie01/Paira/README.md

 # PAIRA
 #Paira is a mobile application build using React Native.
-This code repo was deposited to s professional grade repo in Azure DevOps and this is the prototype code used for development.
+This code repo was deposited to a professional grade repo in Azure DevOps and this is the prototype code used for development.
 Tech Stack used was React Native, Node.JS, MongoDB, Express,
 Azure Devopd, Expo, Fastlane.

 <img width="938" alt="githubApple" src="https://github.com/d-willie01/Paira/assets/109937280/ed334138-a34a-47ff-9398-3036e03061e2">